sirasmu/CommandLineFun/using_vim.md

 Exit INSERT mode to go to NORMAL mode: `CTRL+c` or `ESC`

-Save: `CTRL+S` (seems to update the file, but I didn't see it mentioned in any Vim documentation)
+Save: `CTRL+s` (seems to update the file, but I didn't see it mentioned in any Vim documentation)

 #### LAST-LINE